spectrochempy/spectrochempy/docs/devguide/contributing_docstring.rst

 Plots in examples
 ^^^^^^^^^^^^^^^^^

-There are some methods in pandas returning plots.
+There are some methods in spectrochempy returning plots.
 To render the plots generated by the examples in the documentation, the ``.. plot::`` directive exists.

 To use it, place the next code after the "Examples" header as shown below.
 The